Birkenstock is launching a cork skincare line. Yes, really

 Neither have I.

 But for the past few years, Birkenstock has been secretly working on the skincare line you didn’t know you needed.
 Today, the 245-year-old German company launches an entirely new category of products called Birkenstock Natural Care.
 It will consist of a line of skincare products ranging from anti-aging creams to revitalizing shampoo, formulated with cork oak bark, which Birkenstock believes can soothe redness and increase collagen production in skin.
 The products will be squarely in the premium price range, with lip balm for $22 and intensive moisturizing cream for $100.
-Starting today, the products will be sold on the Birkenstock website and at Birkenstock stores.
-Eventually, they’ll be sold at third party retailers as well, including Nordstrom.
+Starting today, the products will be sold at Birkenstock’s Venice store in Los Angeles, and in October, it will become available on the Birkenstock website and at Birkenstock Soho stores.
+Starting next year, they’ll be sold at third party retailers as well, including Nordstrom.

 It’s a big moment for Birkenstock, which for two centuries has built its entire brand on a single, instantly-recognizable product: Footwear with a cork footbed.
 But David Kahan, CEO of Birkenstock Americas, says that this is part of a broader strategy of transforming Birkenstock from a shoe brand into a wellness brand.
 “We have a brand that is consistent with health, wellness, and all things that are natural,” he says.
 “There are certain extensions of that identity that are more logical.”